Dublin | Travel Guide

 Be holiday ready...

-Arriving into Ireland does require a PCR test and 14 days' self-isolation (or hotel quarantine, if coming from a country designated high risk by Ireland); but that can be cut to as little as 5 days with a follow-up PCR test, and travellers coming in from Northern Ireland don't need to isolate at all.
+If you aren't fully vaccinated, arriving into Ireland does require a PCR test and 14 days' self-isolation (or hotel quarantine, if coming from a country designated high risk by Ireland); but that can be cut to as little as 5 days with a follow-up PCR test.
+Travellers coming in from Northern Ireland don't need to isolate at all.

-To get into Ireland you'll need a negative PCR test (or proof of vaccination) and spend 5-10 days in isolation, unless you're coming in from Northern Ireland and haven't been outside it in 14 days, in which case you can head straight over the border.
+Those who aren't vaccinated need a negative PCR test and to spend 5-10 days in isolation, unless you're coming in from Northern Ireland and haven't been outside it in 14 days, in which case you can head straight over the border.

 When you're there: